 And if what you need it to do is crazy, nauseating menus, we can see why you might lean towards Prezi as your preferred presentation program.

 But before you make your final choice, give us just a few moments of your time.
 It seems as though Microsoft has been listening to your Prezi praising.
 Sort of.
 Enter Zoom: PowerPoint’s quick menu-making magic wand.

 Before we begin, we need to preface this article by saying this:

 However, if you don’t have a lot of time on your hands and you need to have the option to move around your presentation freely, Zoom might be the answer to your prayers.

 The name is confusing in this modern world where a pandemic has changed every aspect of our lives and one of the innovations keeping the earth turning is also called Zoom.
 But we’re not talking about the VC software now.

+Originally launched in 2016, the Zoom feature in PowerPoint allows you to present your slides in any order you want.
 PowerPoint presentations have traditionally followed a strict linear format.
 They start at the start, end at the end and should you have cause to jump back to an earlier slide, well, your audience is just gonna have to wait while you cycle through them.
-Not any more.
-Zoom is a genuine game changer that promises to drag your presentations into the current year and to infuse them with pizazz.
-Zoom is your DeLorean and all you have to do is punch in the timecode to travel back to the future.
-Here are four ways to use Zoom for PowerPoint.

 How to use Summary Zoom in PowerPoint

-After tinkering with your presentation some more, you might find you have new slides you’d like to add to Summary Zoom.
-To do so, select Zoom > Format.
-Then select Edit Summary, whereupon you’re free to update the sections that feature on your summary page.
+If you need to edit your menu at any time, select Zoom > Format > Edit Summary.
+Here you can update the sections that feature on your summary page.
 When you’re done, select Update and that’s a wrap.

 How to use Section Zoom in PowerPoint